munificent/craftinginterpreters/book/introduction.md

 to rehash material you already covered, these are to help you learn *more* than what's in the chapter.
 They force you to step off the guided path and explore on your own.
-They will make you research other languages, figure out how to implement features or otherwise get you to strike out on your own.
+They will make you research other languages, figure out how to implement features, or otherwise get you to strike out on your own.

 Vanquish them and you'll come away with a broader understanding and possibly a few bumps and scrapes.
 Or skip them if you want to stay inside the comfy